microsoft/cardboard-circuits/README.md

 ## Modules

+Note: this guide is not meant as a complete reference for the various electronic components you will encounter.
+We recommend the [Encyclopedia of Electronic Components vol 1,2,3](https://www.makershed.com/products/make-encyclopedia-of-electronic-components-vol-1) for a complete reference.

 ### Power

-The modules assume that a 5V DC electrical power is available.
+The modules assume that a 5V or 6V DC electrical power is available.
-3 AA batteries, 4 recheargable AA or any USB power brick will do.
+3 AA batteries, 4 recheargable AA or any USB power brick works in that setting.

-* Use a black and red marker to clearly mark the ground and positive connectors on the module.
+#### AA Battery packs

+When opening toys, we will often end up with a nice battery holder with two terminals.
+Because batteries may heat up a lot when shorted, a _reversible fuse_ should be added to the module.

+TODO

 #### USB power pack